-Under this section, DCA awards points to Applications located in areas where DCA has developed comparatively fewer new construction 9% and 4% Credits/Bonds developments.
+Under this section, DCA awards points to Applications located in areas where DCA has developed comparatively fewer New Affordability 9% and 4% Credits/Bonds developments.
+For purposes of calculation, prior to 2024 Competitive Rounds, developments with a primary construction activity of new construction will be considered New Affordability.